By Published On: February 1st, 2024Last Updated: April 16th, 2025

 Fraser Island Off Road 4×4 Hire at Rainbow Beach

-When hiring your own 4WD to get to Fraser Island remember to ask these three questions;
+When hiring a 4WD for your Fraser Island self drive tour, remember to ask these three questions;

 • Does the cig lighter socket work? (important if that’s how you plan on pumping up your bed)